Offering 2000 acres of Historic Landscape, Gardens, Battlefield Hiking Trail and Many New Programs

-Ticonderoga, N.Y. -- Every day is an event at Fort Ticonderoga and every year is a new experience.
-The historic site, museum, and family destination that encourages visitors to build their perfect adventure in America’s most historic landscape, opens for the season beginning on June 30th.
+Ticonderoga, N.Y. – Every day is an event at Fort Ticonderoga and every year is a new experience.
+The historic site, museum, and family destination that encourages visitors to build their perfect adventure in America’s most historic landscape, opens for the daily visitation season beginning on May 1st.

 “Fort Ticonderoga is a must-see destination, a center of learning, and an interactive, multi-faceted experience,” said Beth Hill, Fort Ticonderoga president and CEO.
-“It’s exploring the beautiful gardens, finding adventure in our signature events, marching with the Fifes and Drums, and learning about a historic trade.
-It’s a visit through the reconstructed fort, a stroll on the Carillon Battlefield hiking trail, and an unforgettable view from the top of Mount Defiance with a sweeping vista of Lake Champlain and Vermont’s Green Mountains.”
+“It’s exploring the beautiful gardens, finding adventure in our signature events, touring Lake Champlain aboard the Carillon boat, marching with the Fifes and Drums, and learning about a historic trade.
+It’s a visit through the reconstructed fort, a stroll on Carillon Battlefield hiking trail, and an unforgettable view from the top of Mount Defiance with a sweeping vista of Lake Champlain and Vermont’s Green Mountains.”

-“In our continued quest for excellence in the historic destination experience, we are thrilled to welcome visitors back to Fort Ticonderoga– building family memories, fostering enjoyment in our site’s beauty, and inspiring visitors to discover the power of the past and its meaning to us today,” said Hill.
+“In our continued quest for excellence in the historic destination experience, we are thrilled to welcome visitors back to Fort Ticonderoga for the daily visitation Campaign Season– building family memories, fostering enjoyment in our site’s beauty, and inspiring visitors to discover the power of the past and its meaning to us today,” said Hill.

 About Fort Ticonderoga